 Living Crafts brings you beautifully crafted designs chosen for their high quality and innovation.
 More than just a craft show, this is creative day out for all the family with hundreds of designer-makers, masterclasses, workshops and spectacular craft demonstrations.
 The event takes place in matted pavilions on the Queen Elizabeth Oak Showground, in the magnificent parkland at Hatfield House and admission includes entry to the West Gardens.

-Featuring the best of contemporary and traditional craft, from jewellery making, ceramics, sculpture, art, woodworking, designer fashions and textiles to besom making, bodging and cider pressing.
-Living Crafts celebrates an inspiring range of craft and features The Art Academy and The Art Centre.
-Don't miss the popular marquee dedicated to food and drink producers which has traditional treats and more unusual foodie ideas.
+Featuring the best of contemporary and traditional craft from jewellery-making, ceramics, studio glass, art, woodworking, designer fashions and textiles to bodging, besom making and cider pressing, Living Crafts celebrates an inspiring range of craft.
+New for 2017 is the Sculpture Spectacular, an exhibiton of contemporary pieces around the showground.
+Also don't miss the popular marquee dedicated to food and drink producers with foodie treats...

 Living Crafts will be featuring a special Craft&Design marquee with established makers displaying their work and giving masterclasses and demonstrations, supporting an exciting nationwide project.